 - Promoting well-being

 Why have business objectives changed?
 Several reasons explain this.
-And broadly speaking, changes in external and internal factors underlie changes in business objectives.
+Broadly speaking, changes in external and internal factors underlie changes in business objectives.

 Internal factors affecting business objectives include changes in the following: